 Once you understand the reasons for crate training your Australian Shepherd, you can begin the actual training.
 It is important to start slow because, as mentioned before, Australian Shepherds need close attention to their cognitive development.
 The easiest way to start this is by incorporating basic mental stimulation into your dog’s crate training.

 The first thing you can try is to reward your Australian Shepherd every time you encourage them into the crate.
-By using any basic command word you want, you can teach your Aussie to go into the crate.
-If they do so successfully, reward them with a treat of your choice.
-Many Aussie owners recommend using a special, designated treat for this type of training to teach your Aussie that they get something extra-special and different than usual if they go into their crate.
+By using any command word you want, you can teach your Aussie to go into the crate.
+If they do so successfully, reward them with a treat.
+Many Aussie owners recommend using a special treat for this type of training to teach your Aussie that they get something different if they go into their crate.

 If you prefer not to use treats – or if you want to add to the reward of a treat – you can praise your Aussie when they properly enter their crate.
 Reassuring phrases and pets work well with this tactic.
 Interactive training can be extremely beneficial, especially if you have an Aussie pup who struggles to maintain their attention span.